citusdata/citus_docs/cloud/performance.rst

 .. image:: ../images/cloud-maintenance-window.png

+A maintenance window specifies a preferred time for any maintenance tasks to be performed on your formation.
+When a window is set, changes to the formation (e.g. changing to a different worker size) will by default occur within this window, unless manually adjusted by Citus Cloud support.
+In addition, when a maintenance window is set, base backups on the node will start during the window.

 Citus Cloud will display a popup message in the console while scaling actions have begun or are scheduled.
 The message will disappear when the action completes.

 For instance, when adding nodes: